 After making a splash in the rooftop pool, relax with family and friends and watch the sunset on the adjacent outdoor terrace with comfortable seating and city views.
 It is the perfect spot to look west to Alpharetta‘s Avalon Boulevard and breathtaking sunsets.

-The Hotel at Avalon and Alpharetta Conference Center provides an unbeatable location within the Avalon shopping center near the Ameris Bank Amphitheatre and North Point Mall.
-After diving into the local area, reside in upscale settings at our rooms and suites.
+After diving into the local area, reside in upscale settings at their rooms and suites.
 The hotel features boutique décor, 55-inch flat-screen TVs and plush bedding for the ultimate luxury experience.

 Order a meal to your door through our thoughtful room service or enjoy a date night at our on-site restaurant.
 South City Kitchen serves Southern cuisine amidst a rustic ambiance.
 There are also 18 event spaces available, plus bike rentals (from the city) and an outdoor rooftop pool, fitness center, and more.

 FLOATING ON THE WATER AT LAKE LANIER OLYMPIC PARK

 When you visit Lake Lanier Olympic Park you will experience so much more than rowing and canoe/kayak events.
 Today you can relax on the sandy beach, enjoy a picnic, stroll through the butterfly garden or take a walk in the park and enjoy the beautiful public art.